muffinista/gopher2000/README.markdown

 * built on Event Machine.
 * Easy to mount directories and serve up files.
 * built in logging and stats.
-* Runs on Ruby 1.9.2 with all the modern conveniences.

 Requirements
 ------------